-Children with an Education, Health and Care plan naming St Michael's CE Primary School will always be admitted.
+Children with an Education, Health and Care plan and those with statements of special need naming St Michael's CE Primary School will always be admitted.

 When the number of applications for places in the School exceeds the number available the Admissions Committee will apply the following criteria in the following order in allocating places.